Directors and Managers

 He serves on the Provost’s Classroom Management Team charged with the design and support of learning spaces across campus.

 Michael is an advocate for students to ensure easy and equal access to new learning technologies.
 He strongly supports accessibility standards for media to give every student an opportunity to learn and excel.

 Michael has formally presented at campus and professional events including EDUCAUSE and the Consortium for College and University Media Centers, and has co-authored articles published in professional journals.
 He has worked in instructional technology management in higher education for more than 25 years.

 Lorna KearnsDirector, Online Programs

-Lorna Kearns is Director of Online Programs at the Center for instructional Development and Distance Education at the University of Pittsburgh.
+Lorna Kearns is Director of Online Programs at the University Center for Teaching and Learning at the University of Pittsburgh.
 She oversees the Pitt Online portfolio of more than a dozen online graduate programs across several schools within the University.
 She is responsible for the design, development, and deployment of all Pitt Online courses as well as faculty development efforts for online teaching.
 She also acts as project manager for the University’s Massive Open Online Course (MOOC) initiative.
 She holds a Master’s Degree in Information Science from the University of Pittsburgh and PhD in Adult Education from the Pennsylvania State University.

 820 Alumni Hall

 Nancy ReillyDirector, Office of Measurement & Evaluation of Teaching